PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 version: "0.0.1",
 ```

+### Component Key Pattern

+When publishing components to the Pipedream registry, the `key` must be unique across registry components and should follow the pattern:

+`app-name-slug`-`slugified-component-name`

 ### Folder Structure

 Registry components are organized by app in the `components` directory of the `pipedreamhq/pipedream` repo.